stackhpc/ansible-slurm-appliance/ansible/roles/openondemand/README.md

 - `openondemand_ssl_cert`: Optional.
 Default `/etc/pki/tls/certs/localhost.crt`.
 - `openondemand_ssl_cert_key`: Optional.
 Default `/etc/pki/tls/private/localhost.key`

+Alternatively, you can generate a certificate from Let's Encrypt automatically by configuring the following variables:

+- `openondemand_certbot`: Optional.
+Default is false.
+Set to true to request a certificate from Let's Encrypt.
+- `openondemand_certbot_email`: Required when `openondemand_certbot` is true.
+Email address for registration and recovery contact.
+Can provide multiple comma-separated addresses.
+- `openondemand_certbot_staging:` Optional.
+Whether to use Let's Encrypt staging server to provide (invalid) test certs.
+For testing and development only.

+If using Let's Encrypt:

+- Leave `openondemand_ssl_cert` and `openondemand_ssl_cert_key` set to their default values.
+- `openondemand_servername` must be a valid DNS name, not an IP.
+- Port 80 on the `openondemand` host to be externally accessible.
+- Certificates will be renewed automatically by the systemd timer `certbot-renew.timer`.

 ### Dashboard and application configuration

 - `openondemand_dashboard_docs_url`: Optional.
 URL of docs to show under Help in dashboard.
 Default `(undefined)`.